micvbang/blog.vbang.dk/_posts/2024-09-10-seb-tiger-style-read-path.md

 func (rb *Parser) Records(recordIndexStart uint32, recordIndexEnd uint32) (Batch, error)
 ```

 At the bottom of the read path, we see that `Parser.Records()` returns a `Batch`.
-Seeing this is at the bottom of the call hierarchy, the returned `Batch`es must be allocated within `Parser.Records()` itself.
-From the description at the beginning of the post, we know that `Topic.ReadRecords()` will call `Parser.Records()` once per file that we need to read records from.
-This means that, with the current functino signature, we will see at least one allocation per file we need to read from.
-Depending on the number of records we need to read, this could cause many allocations.
+Since this is at the bottom of the call hierarchy, the returned `Batch`es must be allocated within `Parser.Records()` itself.
+From the description at the beginning of the post, we know that `Topic.ReadRecords()` will call `Parser.Records()` once per file that we need to read.
+This means that, with the current function signature, we will see at least one allocation per file read.
+Depending on the number of records requested, this could cause many allocations.

-We are looking to eliminate allocations, so how do we avoid the current requirement that `Parser.Records()` must allocate a `Batch`?
+We are looking to eliminate unproductive allocations, so how do we avoid the current requirement that `Parser.Records()` must allocate a `Batch` per call?
 By giving `*Batch` as an argument instead of requiring it as a return value:

 ```
 func (rb *Parser) Records(batch *Batch, recordIndexStart uint32, recordIndexEnd uint32) error